Cristina Delius I Tap Dance

 At her studio in Berlin, Cristina contributes to establish tap dance at the higher quality standards and she has long aquired an international renomee in this field.
-She receives with gratitude the recognition of her American colleagues like the great Jason Samuels Smith or Cartier Williams, stars of the new generation of tap dancers in the USA among others.
+She receives with gratitude the recognition of her American colleagues like her great tap dance virtuoso and mentor Brenda Bufalino and Jason Samuels Smith, Joseph Wiggan or Cartier Williams, stars of the new generation of tap dancers in the USA among others.

 Today, performances and teaching work regularly take her across Europe and the USA.
 She works as a Soloist, with her Tap Company or as a guest dancer in several venues and with several companies around the world.

 Cristina is the founder and director of the Tap Dance Company "Chili con Tap" and founder and director of “Tripeco” (Triangular Percussion Project) trio.
 Tripeco Musicians: Silvia Ocougne (guitar) and Johannes Gunkel (bass).

 More about Cristina here: www.cristinadelius.de